ben-du-pont/Toy_car_controller/README.md

-# Duckietown Activity: Toy Car Controller
+# Toy Car Controller

-## Welcome to the 2024 ETH Duckietown Class!

-This activity is designed as a self-assessment tool to help you gauge your comfort level with the necessary tools for an engaging and successful semester in the Duckietown course.
-While your results will not be the primary factor in the selection process, they may serve as a tie-breaker if needed.

----

-## Task Overview

-### Objective

-You will work with a simulated toy car and aim to achieve the best lap time possible on a designated track.
-To enhance the car's performance, you will be able to adjust the controller parameters, optimizing the tuning to reach faster speeds while ensuring the car stays on track.
+This repository provides a small simulation environment based a four wheel model of a car and a Pacejka tire model.
+It also contains the implementation of a PID controller for constant longitudinal speed tracking and a Pure Pursuit controller for the lateral control of the car, using the steering angle.

 ---